dev-mdirfan/DSA-in-Python/GFG/4-Graph/1-Introduction/README.md

 ![Adjacency Matrix](../images/adjacency_mat1.jpg)

-2. Adjacency Matrix
+2. Adjacency List

-In this method, the graph is stored in the form of the 2D matrix where rows and columns denote vertices.
-Each entry in the matrix represents the weight of the edge between those vertices.
+This graph is represented as a collection of linked lists.
+There is an array of pointer which points to the edges connected to that vertex.

 ![Adjacency List](../images/adjacency_list.jpg)